alphamule/alphamule.github.io/keto.md

 I started using headspace daily during this time which I think really helped as they have 30day courses specifically about hunger and craving.
 I also walked 4 miles daily and did a light workout every day.
 Like I mentioned, I kept a very visible log of doing all this stuff in a place I saw it constantly.
 I had a digital scale.
 I think this was pretty critical so I could see that it was actually working and also to reassure myself when I slipped back that I hadn't really slipped that much at all.

+I liked how [this book](https://www.amazon.com/dp/B01LXT28ZE) explained the low-level physiological details of hunger.

 # mantras to overcome hunger

 I credit a lot of my success to thinking back to a couple of ideas or mantras to help me overcome hunger: